sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Next, we’ll move on to our code editor.
 We use Visual Studio Code, or VS Code, as Integrated Development Environment (IDE), but feel free to use any IDE you’re comfortable with._

 1. To download VS Code, visit the [official VS Code website](https://code.visualstudio.com/download) and select the installer that suits your needs.
-2. For this tutorial, we’ll be downloading the System Installer.
+2. For this guide, we’ll be downloading the System Installer.
 3. Let’s install it.
 Please make sure to check the following "Open with Code" Additional Tasks to make it easier to open folders in the VS Code.
 But even without doing so, you will be able to open the folders directly from VS Code.
 4. Open the VS Code.